 Following harvest, the grapes were de-stemmed but not crushed, allowing increased control over tannin extraction by minimizing the possibility of broken skins and split seeds.
 Following a 48-hour cold soak to extract color and flavor, the grapes underwent a warm fermentation, with pump-overs occurring twice daily, and were pressed shortly after dryness was achieved.
 The free-run wine was transferred to 15% new and 85% two year old American oak barrels, where it underwent malolactic fermentation.
 Petite Sirah was fermented and barrel aged separately, and blended into the Zinfandel prior to bottling.

-Ripe aromas of spicy, briary red fruit are wrapped in exotic spices on the nose and translate through to the palate with the addition of candied raspberries and cherries.
+Ripe aromas of spicy, briary dark fruit are wrapped in exotic spices and milk chocolate on the nose and translate through to the palate with the addition of black cherry, blackberry, boysenberry, and pepper and cherries.
 The mouthfeel is full bodied and lush and offers hints of sweetness on the palate.
-This Zin’s long spicy finish is enhanced by vanilla, licorice and toast notes imparted by the American Oak used to age this wine.
+This Zin’s long spicy finish is enhanced by vanilla, licorice, soft oak spice, and toast notes imparted by the American Oak used to age this wine.
 Recommended drinking time is three to five years from vintage with a maximum suggested aging time of eight to ten years from vintage.
 We also recommend decanting this wine for about an hour prior to drinking.